-- A professional liability insurance carrier in connection with a coverage dispute related to a multi-million dollar class action settlement resolving alleged violations of the Fair Credit Reporting Act (FCRA);
+- A professional liability insurance carrier in a coverage dispute related to a multi-million-dollar class action settlement resolving alleged violations of the Fair Credit Reporting Act (FCRA);

-- A former general counsel in connection with a complex legal malpractice and breach of fiduciary duty lawsuit filed by the attorney’s former employer;
+- A former general counsel in a complex legal malpractice and breach of fiduciary duty lawsuit filed by the attorney’s former employer;

 - Numerous defendants in adversary proceedings filed by bankruptcy liquidating trustees seeking avoidance of preferential payments and/or fraudulent transfers – including experience in alternative dispute resolution and mediation proceedings;

-- A commercial real estate developer in connection with litigation matters surrounding a Virginia residential condominium development project; and
+- A commercial real estate developer in litigation matters surrounding a Virginia residential condominium development project; and

 - A national commercial lending institution in a bankruptcy adversary proceeding seeking the avoidance of preferential transfers made by a debtor in a Chapter 7 bankruptcy case.